-The EPA Office of Pesticide Programs and NICEATM conducted an analysis to assess the feasibility of using in vitro data alone to estimate the dermal absorption factor.
+The EPA Office of Pesticide Programs and NICEATM conducted an analysis (Allen et al. 2021) to assess the feasibility of using in vitro data alone to estimate the dermal absorption factor.
 For most chemicals examined, estimates of absorption were higher for in vitro data than for in vivo data, indicating that hazard classifications based on in vitro data could be more protective than those based on in vivo data.
 Absorption values from in vitro rat studies were also compared to in vitro human studies, and indicated that the dermal absorption in rat skin is greater than in human skin.
-A paper detailing this work is planned for submission in 2021.

 Additivity Approaches to Predicting Toxicity of Formulations

 The EPA Office of Pesticide Programs has been accepting submissions of oral and inhalation toxicity data for agrochemical formulations paired with toxicity calculations done in accordance with the GHS additivity equation based on the individual components of the formulation.
-NICEATM is evaluating the extent to which acute toxicity results predicted using the additivity equation compare to the in vivo results for the formulation.
-A paper detailing this work is planned for submission in 2021.
+NICEATM evaluated the extent to which acute toxicity results predicted using the additivity equation compare to the in vivo results for the formulation (Hamm et al. 2021).

 NICEATM Evaluation of the Use of Acute Oral Hazard Classification to Predict EPA Acute Dermal Hazard Classification